HOME • SEARCH • EMAIL • ABOUT

 Botany

-Toona ciliata is a fast growing medium-sized to large deciduous tree with a rounded, spreading, occasionally dense crown, growing to a height of 20 to 35 meters, occasionally as high as 50 to 60 meters.
+• Toona ciliata is a fast growing medium-sized to large deciduous tree with a rounded, spreading, occasionally dense crown, growing to a height of 20 to 35 meters, occasionally as high as 50 to 60 meters.
 The trunk can be clean for 9 to 22 meters with a diameter of 180 to 300 centimeters.
-Bark is brown to grey.
+Bark is brown to gray.
 Leaves are 15 to 35 centimeters long, usually paripinnate, sometimes with a terminal leaflet, asymmetric base, entire margins, glabrous, with acuminate apex.
 Petals are white, 5 to 6 millimeters long.
+Fruit is an ellipsoid to obovoid capsule, 1.5 to 2.5 cm long, pendulous, smooth or with lenticles, reddish brown, dehiscing with 5 slightly wood valves, and many-seeded.
 Seed is encapsulated in an ellipsoid capsule, 10 to 20 millimeters lone, 6 to 8 millimeters in diameter, winged at both ends.

 Distribution